Skip to content

 Walking from Roma or Condesa

-Visitors staying in Roma Norte, Roma Sur, or Condesa can often reach the park on foot.
+Visitors staying in Roma Norte, Roma Sur, or Condesa (see our guide to Mexico City) can often reach the park on foot.

 From Condesa the walk takes roughly 15 to 20 minutes.
 From Roma Norte it can take about 25 to 30 minutes depending on your starting point.